Dogs are usually considered great, friendly and playful family pets. Occasionally, dog bite injuries happen.

 Continue reading to find out what you can expect from the law following a dog bite or attack.

-Time Limit on Personal Injury Cases
+Is There a Time Limit on Personal Injury Cases in Indiana?

 There is a time limit on all personal injury cases.
 Any personal injury case, including one from a dog bite, should be filed with the court within 2 years.
 This comes from the statute of limitations.